We guide you through how council tax works, what the council tax bands are and how to pay it

 your local authority

-Every property’s council tax band based on its value on 1 April 1991 for England and Scotland, and 1 April 2003 for Wales.
+Your council tax band is based on your property's value on 1 April 1991 for England and Scotland.
+And 1 April 2003 for Wales.

 England and Scotland have 8 council tax bands ranging from A to H.¹